-Blue Ridge Partners/Insights/Transaction support/Value Added Resellers Building a World Class Managed Services Capability
+Blue Ridge Partners/Insights/Commercial effectiveness/Value Added Resellers Building a World Class Managed Services Capability

 Value Added Resellers Building a World Class Managed Services Capability